 He founded Carpene Mallvolti winery and the Instituto Conegliano which was a kind of wine academy.

 Antonio was a Professor but rather than hold lectures at the University he preferred to stand on a chair in the local piazze so everyone could benefit from his knowledge.

 The Carpene family are now into the 5th generation and the business is currently run by Rosanna Carpene, the great great granddaughter of Antonio.

-After a day paddling about on the Loch, my husband and I were ready to relax and unwind with a glass of prosecco before dinner.
+After a day paddling about on Loch Lomond, I was ready to relax and unwind with a glass of prosecco before dinner.

 The tasting and smelling of the Valdobbiadene Prosecco

 I eased off the cork and on pouring, the prosecco is golden yellow in colour and has little persistent bubbles.
 As I supped, they gave a pleasant popping in the mouth.
 This doesn’t feel as gassy as other proseccos I have tried.
 On the nose I got candy and spun sugar with undertones of fresh morning dew.

 It tastes smooth and delicately appley with a sorbet kick to finish off.

 Overall this prosecco is a delight to drink, pleasant, smooth and in my opinion would pair well with something sweet and nutty such as Baklava or other sweet pastries.